razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 <img alt="rotate" src="./images/motion/dropdown.gif" width="300px">

 #### Tokens - Delay
-We will be storing these tokens in `blade/src/tokens/global/motion.ts` as a `string` of milliseconds.
+We will be storing these tokens in `blade/src/tokens/global/motion.ts` as a `number` of milliseconds.

 > *Note: The naming for these tokens is not finalized yet.
 We will be updating this in the future.*